Synaptics (NASDAQ:SYNA) Price Target Raised to $250.00

-Synaptics (NASDAQ:SYNA) had its price target boosted by equities researchers at Mizuho from $195.00 to $250.00 in a research note issued on Friday, The Fly reports.
-The firm currently has a “buy” rating on the software maker’s stock.
-Mizuho’s price objective indicates a potential upside of 0.32% from the company’s previous close.
+Synaptics (NASDAQ:SYNA) had its price target lifted by Cowen from $180.00 to $250.00 in a research report sent to investors on Friday, The Fly reports.
+They currently have an outperform rating on the software maker’s stock.

 About Synaptics